SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/16 - Input, Process, and Output Functions.md

 ```

 The function:
 1. Receives `5` as input
 2. Processes it by doubling it
 3. Outputs `10` back to the program

 ## Why Return Is Important

-Using `return` allows:

-* The result to be reused later
-* The function to be tested easily
-* The function to focus only on processing, not printing
+Using `return` allows the output of the process to be stored as a variable to be used by other code.
+By returning a variable, the function can be tested to see if it produces the expected output.
+The `return` keyword on it's own doesn't provide any additional feedback to the user, it only provides data to the program itself.

+When the user does require feedback, the program needs to `print()` the result.
 Printing is something the **main program** should usually handle, not the function itself.

 ## Multiple Steps of Processing